ZajacMateusz1/BlogApp/README.md

 The frontend stores the access token and automatically logs the user out when it expires.

+# Real-time Communication

+The frontend establishes a WebSocket connection after authentication.

+The backend uses WebSockets to deliver real-time notifications when a user:

+- receives a like on a post,
+- receives a comment on a post,
+- gains a new follower.

 # Pagination

 Cursor-based pagination is used for: